 VLOOKUP on other Worksheets and Workbooks

-The VLOOKUP function can look up values in a table on a different worksheet, workbook or named range.
+The VLOOKUP function in Excel can look up values in a table on a different worksheet, workbook or named range.

 For example, if the lookup table from the previous example (membership price list) was in columns A and B of a different sheet named Memberships.
 The formula would look like below.